semjerome/Jerome/README.md

 -   Wireless protocols such as 802.11 from TECH152 Telecom Networks.

-This knowledge and skill set will enable me to build the subsystems and integrate them together as my capstone project.
+This knowledge and skill set will enable me to build the subsystems and integrate them together as my capstone project. \pagebreak

 **Methodology**